OriginTrailClub/deepdive/overview/healthcare/world-federation-of-hemophilia.md

 Ampartzidis's presentation underscores the importance of building a trusted, transparent infrastructure as a foundation for applying AI technologies in global health initiatives, particularly in the critical area of medicine donations.

-The video below is strongly recommended if you are interested in the application of OriginTrail in the supply chain mangement of the healthcare sector.
+The video below is strongly recommended if you are interested in the application of OriginTrail in the supply chain management of the healthcare sector.
 Note that not a single member of the OriginTrail team is presenting in that video.
 You are seeing BSI members David Fairnie, Paul Raw and Georgios Ampartzidis discussing the use case of OriginTrail.

 {% embed url="https://www.youtube.com/watch?v=xdjsJHVHnUs" %}